 Ingredients: Gluten-Free Bread (Millet, Sorghum, Brown Rice Flour, White Rice Flour, Egg White, Arrowroot, Potato Starch, Tapioca Starch, Cider Vinegar, Canola Oil, Sea Salt, Honey, Yeast, Xanthan Gum), Canola Oil, Granulated Onion, Granulated Garlic, Rosemary, Sage, Thyme, Celery Seed, Sea Salt, Black Pepper.
 (Allergens: Eggs)

 Cross-Contact: While this item is gluten-free, it has a disclaimer that it may come in contact with “wheat/gluten” in the manufacturing process.
-People with peanut, dairy, soy, and sesame allergies should also be aware that allergen cross-contact may occur.
+If you have peanut, dairy, soy, and sesame allergies, be aware that allergen cross-contact may occur.

 However, the box shows a certified gluten-free icon, so it looks like WS does batch testing after production to ensure the stuffing is safe.
 But because that’s only an assumption and we don’t actually know how Williams Sonoma keeps their stuffing free from gluten and allergen cross-contact, we contacted them to learn more.
 We’ll update this article when we hear back.